 Miliary dermatitis is the term used to describe a range of skin conditions that cause scabbing in cats.
 For this reason, it is also known as “scabby cat disease“.
 Fleas are the most common cause of scabbing and miliary dermatitis.
-In particular, it is an allergic reaction to the fleas that trigger the condition.
+In particular, an allergic reaction to fleas triggers the condition.
 However, fleas are far from the only cause!

 Here I look at all the reasons why your cat has scabs on its neck and what you can do to help:

 External parasitic infections such as fleas, ticks, and mites are the most common cause of scabbing and miliary dermatitis.
 This is particularly true when there is scabbing around the neck area, as this is where fleas like to congregate.

 Aside from scabbing, other symptoms of parasitic infections include:

 - Excessive scratching and itching

 I often see my cat twitch in her sleep when she has parasites as well.
 Even if your cat shows no sign of fleas, don’t rule out parasitic infections – if your cat is excellent at grooming, you might not see any visible fleas on its coat.